-The Golden Circle Tour is considered to be one of the best and most popular attractions in Iceland.
-You’ll get to see many of Iceland’s natural wonders, including Europe’s largest waterfall, Gullfoss, spectacular geysers, natural hot springs, and breathtaking Thingvellir National Park: this makes it ideal for many Iceland self-drive tours.
+The Golden Circle Tour is considered to be one of the most popular attractions in Iceland.
+You’ll get to see some of Iceland’s natural wonders, including Europe’s largest waterfall, Gullfoss, spectacular geysers, natural hot springs, and breathtaking Þingvellir National Park: this makes it ideal for Iceland custom travel.

 Make sure your camera is fully charged—you won’t want to miss your chance to capture the stunning scenery on this awe-inspiring excursion!